 Some of these ingredients depend on the flavors you want.

-For instance, you can sap distilled white vinegar to apple cider vinegar, or the granulated sugar to brown sugar to change the flavor of the vinegar brine.
+For instance, you can sap distilled white vinegar to apple cider vinegar or granulated sugar to brown sugar to change the flavor of the vinegar brine.

 One thing you should not do, however, is change the vinegar, salt, and water ratios.